Genteel poverty: Literary usage

 In her literary reviews, Elizabeth Eastlake expressed a conflicted and critical view of the governess role.
 On one hand, she believed a governess should be a "lady in every sense," someone well-born, well-mannered, and well-educated, just like herself.
-At the same time, she recognized that the governess didn’t fit in anywhere.
-Eastlake saw the governess as socially isolated and uncomfortable.
-She couldn’t mix easily with gentlemen and the servants resented her because she was a dependent, but still somehow above them.
-Eastlake’s view highlights how the governess's role, like other working members of the genteel poverty class, was deeply unstable and lonely, reflecting the tensions around class, gender, and labor in Victorian society.
+At the same time, she recognized that the governess as fitting in nowhere and saw her as socially isolated and uncomfortable.
+The governess could not mix easily with gentlemen, and the servants resented her because she was a dependent but still somehow above them.
+Eastlake’s view highlights how the governess’s role, like other working members of the genteel poverty class, was deeply unstable and lonely and reflected the tensions around class, gender, and labor in Victorian society.

 Characters like Jane Eyre or Becky Sharp may technically cross class boundaries through marriage, but they are not "working girls" in the traditional sense.
 Instead, they are impoverished gentlewomen; women of social pedigree but lacking financial resources.
 These characters were acceptable marriage partners for upper-class men precisely because they retained the cultural capital of gentility.
-Victorian ideology idealized the wife as the “Angel in the House”, a figure who maintained the household's respectability by performing domestic rituals, adhering to etiquette, organizing social visits, and overseeing servants; all tasks that required class literacy and etiquette.
+Victorian ideology idealized the wife as the “Angel in the House”, a figure who maintained the household’s respectability by performing domestic rituals, adhering to etiquette, organizing social visits, and overseeing servants; all tasks that required class literacy and etiquette.
 This meant that a man’s class identity depended on his wife’s performance of middle-class values.
 Genteel poverty in women was thus a socially useful condition in Victorian literature: it preserved class boundaries while offering a narrative of virtue and resilience.
 It allowed a woman to participate in society while still maintaining the illusion of domesticity.
 In contrast, lower working-class women, who were associated with physical labor and “dirt,” as shown in the real-life case of Hannah Cullwick, embodied the opposite of middle-class femininity and therefore were excluded from the sphere of legitimate marriage plots in fiction.

 Genteel poverty served an important ideological function in Victorian society and its fiction.
 It allowed for a distinction between the acceptable and unacceptable poor: those who were poor but retained their class performance (impoverished gentlemen and gentlewomen), and those whose poverty was visible (the working-class).
 Genteel poverty was not merely a condition; it was a performance, and one that was necessary to sustain the Victorian power structure in literary works.